Writers

 Wan Phing Lim was born to Malaysian parents in 1986 in Butterworth, Penang.
 Her short stories have appeared in Catapult (USA), Ricepaper Magazine (Canada), Kyoto Journal (Japan) and anthologies by Monsoon Books (UK), Ethos Books (Singapore), Fixi Novo (Malaysia), and Gerakbudaya (Malaysia).
 Her story 'Snake Bridge Temple' was selected for Kitaab's Best Asian Short Stories 2017 and Buku Fixi's New Malaysian Writing 2017.

 Wan Phing's work appears in NutMag Volume 2: Coffee or Tea?, NutMag Volume 3: Island Living, NutMag Volume 4: Transitions, and Home Groan.
-She is also our resident proofreader.
+She is currently our primary fiction editor.

 Wan Phing's work appears in NutMag Volume 2: Coffee or Tea?, NutMag Volume 3: Island Living, NutMag Volume 4: Transitions, and Home Groan.
-She is also our resident proofreader.
+She is currently our primary fiction editor.

 Winston Lim is the author of two biographies, including one of the late Tan Sri Loh Boon Siew, and a Young Adult novel.
 His interests are varied and include some very esoteric subjects.